Daemonlord92/react-bubbles/README.md

 - [ ] Describe how web servers work.

+    the browser makes a call to the server via HTTP requests, once the request reaches the server, the server accepts and find the requested documents and sends it back to the browser.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    POST/PUT for Create
+    GET for READ
+    PUT/POST/PATCH for Update
+    DELETE for Delete

 ## Project Set Up